sonofhypnos/thoughts/README.md

 # Todos

+- [ ] Just add pandoc to your pipeline, because this integrates well with citation features from zotero!
 - [ ] thoughts on making this a general tool
   - [ ] I like having idiosyncratic things in here and I don't have to worry about supporting anything
   - [ ] my features are probably too idiosyncratic to be useful for other people.